cwchentw/flask-app/README.rst

 If not specified, this command runs developmental version of your website.
 For production version of your website, set **FLASK_CONFIG** to *production*.

+The server runs in HTTPS connection, default to https://localhost:5000 .
+For   safer connection, create your own key/cert pairs with OpenSSL or other tools.

 Reference
 =========